interTwin-eu/itwinai/docs/how-it-works/loggers/explain_loggers.rst

 .. note::

-    When logging on more than one worker using the same logger, it is responsibility of the user to verify
+    When logging on more than one worker using the same logger, **it is responsibility of the user to verify
-    that the chosen logging framework supports multiprocessing, adapting it accordingly if not.
+    that the chosen logging framework supports multiprocessing**, adapting it accordingly if not.

 Further references